ICC Americas Championship: Division Four

-In 2010, the inaugural Americas Division Four tournament was announced and it took place in Mexico City from 13–19 June 2010.
+In 2010, the inaugural Americas Division Four tournament was announced and it took place in Mexico City from 13 to 19 June 2010.

 The participating teams were Mexico (the host team), Costa Rica and the Falkland Islands.
 All the participants were playing in a World Cricket League competition for the first time.

 Cuba withdrew from the tournament due to travel restrictions placed on the players by the Cuban government.

 A 50 over tournament over the first three days was followed by a 20 over tournament over the remaining two days.

 Mexico won both tournaments, winning all four of their games.